guillaume34110/easy-error-ts/README.md

 ### Working with Either instances 🛠️

-easy to use contains only an Either type for your return and a left and right functions the left is for the good result and the right is for the error.
+easy to use contains only an EasyEither type for your return and a left and right functions the left is for the good result and the right is for the error.
-Either is only a type for your return or others.
+EasyEither is only a type for your return or others.

 ```typescript